Who is eligible to receive the COVID-19 vaccine at a location on UGA Campus?

-What if I am based at a UGA extended campus?
+What if I am based at a UGA extended campus or elsewhere in the state?

-You may receive the vaccine in Athens during your eligible Phase.
+You may receive the vaccine at the UHC in Athens during your eligible Phase.
 You may also receive the vaccine from your local healthcare provider or Department of Public Health.

 Who can get an appointment for the COVID-19 vaccine?